 The whole episode is well worth the watch, and can be found on BBC iPlayer for the next 6 days.

 If you're training to become a gas engineer or considering a change of career to become a gas engineer, it is vital that you earn the correct qualifications and then become Gas Safe Registered.
-Here at Access Training we'll be able to help you with this, as we offer intensive gas training courses complete with a work placemebt and ACS assessment.
+Here at Access Training we'll be able to help you with this, as we offer intensive gas training courses complete with a work placement and ACS assessment.
 You'll learn the basics from experienced gas engineers before moving on to completing a top quality portfolio working alongside an established engineer.
 Then you'll return to our centre ready to tackle the ACS assessments, fully qualifying you for Gas Safe Registration.

 Having the right qualifications isn't just a matter of being the best you can, it's a legal obligation.
 Don't risk the lives of your customers, give us a call on 0800 345 7492 and get the correct training.